Vaginal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Recurrent Vaginal Cancer

 Recurrence carries a grave prognosis.
-In a large series only five of fifty patients with recurrence were salvaged by surgery or radiation therapy.
-All five of these salvaged patients originally presented with stage I or II disease and failed in the central pelvis.
-Most recurrences are in the first 2 years after treatment.
+In a large series, only five of fifty patients with recurrence were salvaged by surgery or radiation therapy.
+All five of these salvaged patients originally presented with stage I or II disease and had tumor recurrence in the central pelvis.
+Most recurrences occur in the first 2 years after treatment.
 In centrally recurrent vaginal cancers, some patients may be candidates for pelvic exenteration or radiation therapy.
-Neither cisplatin nor mitoxantrone has significant activity in recurrent or advanced squamous cell cancer.
-There is no standard chemotherapy.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent vaginal cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.